 Creating stable systems of government where citizens enjoy political rights and rulers are constrained has been a major achievement in human history.
-Figure 1 gives a birds' eye view of this achievement by plotting the worldwide prevalence of strong executive constraints, which circumscribe the power of leaders in office, using data from Polity IV.1 The red line illustrates this evolution across the 50 countries for which we have uninterrupted data from 1875 to 2004.
-The main variations broadly follow Huntington's three waves of democratization (Huntington, 1991).
-They reflect reforms in Europe at the beginning of the past century, a setback in the interwar period, followed by a return of high constraints after World War II, and then a surge of institutional reforms in Latin America and the former Communist block from the 1980s onward.
-The blue line shows the prevalence for all countries with available data.2 Although the proportion of countries with strong executive constraints is considerably lower at the end of the sample in this larger group, the pattern looks broadly similar, with the exception of an additional dip from 1960 to 1975 driven by a number of newly established countries (mainly former colonies).
+Figure 1 gives a bird's eye view of this achievement by plotting the worldwide prevalence of strong executive constraints, which circumscribe the power of leaders in office, using data from Polity IV.1 The dashed line illustrates this evolution across the 50 countries for which we have uninterrupted data from 1875 to 2004.
+The main variations broadly follow Huntington's three waves of democratization (Huntington 1991).
+They reflect reforms in Europe at the beginning of the previous century, a setback in the interwar period, followed by a return of high constraints after the Second World War, and then a surge of institutional reforms in Latin America and the former Communist block from the 1980s onwards.
+The solid line shows the prevalence for all countries with available data.2 Although the proportion of countries with strong executive constraints is considerably lower at the end of the sample in this larger group, the pattern looks broadly similar, with the exception of an additional dip from 1960 to 1975 driven by a number of newly established countries (mainly former colonies).

 The reasons for the adoption of such constraints are not well understood.
 However, leaders who are secure in their hold on power will typically have weak motives to pursue reforms that limit their discretionary authority.
 This pattern has indeed been common among monarchs and autocrats with few or no formal checks on their power.
 In one of the most famous historical examples, King John felt compelled to sign Magna Carta in 1215, but only when his power was threatened by the barons on whom he relied for support.
-This episode suggests a more general and compelling argument: leaders with strong survival prospects are less likely to accept reforms which constrain executive authority.
+This episode suggests a more general and compelling argument: leaders with strong survival prospects are less likely to accept reforms that constrain executive authority.
 We refer to such leaders as having high resilience.

 Against this background, our paper studies how resilient leaders may constitute a barrier to reform towards strong executive constraints theoretically and empirically.
-We formulate a simple model, which predicts that leader resilience reduces the incentive to adopt strong executive constraints by reducing the prospect that a ruling group loses office.3 This component from the theory receives support from a first pass at the data.
-Raw leadership turnover is positively correlated with the adoption of stronger executive constraints.
-Conditional on country and year fixed effects, such reforms are about 9 percentage points more likely in the five years after a leadership transition than in the five years before the transition, a difference which is statistically significant.
-But more satisfactory evidence for our general idea requires more exogenous measures of leader resilience.
+We formulate a simple model that predicts that leader resilience reduces the incentive to adopt strong executive constraints by reducing the prospect that a ruling group loses